open5e/open5e/content/srd/Spellcasting/spells_a-z/c/creation.md

 must be no larger than a 5  foot cube, and the object must be of a form and material that you have seen before.

-The duration depends on the object’s material.
+The duration depends on the object's material.
 If the object is composed of multiple materials, use the shortest duration.